 4).
 Accept your niche

 After reading ex Heat magazine editor Mark Frith’s Celeb Diaries I was convinced I wanted to work for a celebrity gossip magazine.
 Then I read Piers Morgan’s The Insider and wanted to work for News Of The World.
-The Guardian was the dream after studying sociology, during the phone hacking scandal it was The Times and Cosmopolitan, Glamour and many more have also featured at some point.
-But instead I ended up at a B2B (business to business) music industry magazine.
+The Guardian was the dream after studying sociology, during the phone hacking scandal it was The Times (infiltrate from the inside) and Cosmopolitan, Glamour and many more have also featured at some point.
+Instead I ended up at a B2B (business to business) music industry magazine.

 It’s not as nonsensical as it sounds – I studied music at college and Amy Winehouse, No Doubt and Paramore are my heroes – and it works.
 Some interviews have made headlines in the Mirror, The Independent, The Times, Metro, NME and more.
 Glamorous award ceremonies, trips abroad and celebrity meetings are also fairly frequent.